pronob29/pronob29.github.io/_pages/about.md

 - **Bangladesh Bank**
   - Worked as a **Senior Data Scientist**, contributing to economic policy research and statistical projects for **national economic development**.
-  - developed and implemented **machine learning models** that improved **credit risk assessment** accuracy by 20%, reducing **default rates** by 15%, and leveraged advanced statistical and machine learning techniques to boost foreign direct investment inflows by 15%, contributing an additional $500 million annually.
+  - Developed and implemented **machine learning models** that improved **credit risk assessment** accuracy by 20%, reducing **default rates** by 15%, and leveraged advanced statistical and machine learning techniques to boost foreign direct investment inflows by 15%, contributing an additional $500 million annually.

 🌱 I’m passionate about applying AI and data science to create impactful, real-world solutions in healthcare, security, and economic policy.
 I’m always looking to connect with like-minded individuals, so feel free to reach out!